Flagsmith/flagsmith/docs/docs/clients/client-side/flutter.md

 }
 ```

-To get user trait for given user Identity and specific Trait key:
+To get the trait value for an Identity and specific Trait key:

 ```dart
 final userTrait = await flagsmithClient.getTrait(user, 'cookies_key');